Mental Floss

 Mental Floss (stylized as mental_floss) is an American online magazine and digital, print, and e-commerce media company focused on millennials.
 It is owned by Minute Media, an international digital media publisher based in London, England, with an associated research and development center in Tel Aviv, Israel.
-It is based in New York City, United States. mentalfloss.com, which presents facts, puzzles, and trivia with a humorous tone, draws 20.5 million unique users a month.
+It is based in New York City. mentalfloss.com, which presents facts, puzzles, and trivia with a humorous tone, draws 20.5 million unique users a month.
 Its YouTube channel produces three weekly series and has 1.3 million subscribers.
 In October 2015, Mental Floss teamed with the National Geographic Channel for its first televised special, Brain Surgery Live with mental_floss, the first brain surgery ever broadcast live.

-Launched in Birmingham, Alabama in 2001, the company has additional offices in Midtown Manhattan.
+Launched in Birmingham, Alabama, in 2001, the company has additional offices in Midtown Manhattan.
 The publication was included in Inc. magazine's list of the 5,000 fastest growing private companies.
 Before it became a web-only publication in 2017, the magazine Mental Floss had a circulation of 160,000 and published six issues a year.
 The magazine had more than 100,000 subscribers in over 17 countries.
 The November/December 2016 issue was the last issue of the print edition of the magazine.
 Instead of getting a refund, subscribers were sent copies of The Week.

 The company frequently publishes books and sells humorous T-shirts.
 It also developed a licensed trivia board game called Split Decision, similar to Trivial Pursuit.
 Its online store sells quirky home and office supplies, games and toys.

 Dennis Publishing bought Mental Floss in 2011.
 Mental Floss was acquired by Minute Media from the Felix Dennis estate in September 2018.